lefros22/Proyecto_de_Grado-CultivoAcuaponico-/Live_components/README.md

 - Plants
 - Bacteria

-The photos you can see in the nex link:
+The photos in the nex link:

 https://photos.app.goo.gl/17TKQxqVfbyk1X739